JesperLekland/react-native-svg-charts-examples/README.md

 Have a separate repo with some awesome examples?
 Make a PR and just include the link to your repo in this README, We'd rather have too many cool examples!

-Just make sure that all examples are fully reproducible demos so that people don't hav eto figure a bunch of stuff out on the own.
+Just make sure that all examples are fully reproducible demos so that people don't have to figure a bunch of stuff out on the own.

 # Examples